 His work led to more than 20 national publications that significantly shaped health care standards and policy.

 His training as a medical student was at Dundee University, after which he entered the RAF as a medical officer on a short service commission, before returning to the NHS in 1995.

 You can follow him on Twitter: @georgefindlay99

-Denise was appointed as Executive Director of Organisational Development and Workforce in April 2017.
+Denise was appointed as Chief Workforce and Organisational Development Officer in April 2017.
 She holds the same post at Western Sussex Hospitals.

 She joined Royal West Sussex NHS Trust in February 2008 as Director of Human Resources and Organisational Development and was appointed to Western Sussex Hospitals after the merger with Worthing and Southlands.

 She originally hails from Liverpool and has worked in the public sector for her entire career, most recently at Hampshire Primary Care Trust (PCT), where she was involved in major change programmes.

 Pete was appointed Chief Delivery and Strategy Officer in April 2017.
 He holds the same post for Western Sussex Hospitals.